Optional Practical Training

 - USCIS must receive your full and complete OPT application no more than 60 days after your expected program completion date.

-- In addition, USCIS must receive your application within 30 days of when the Office of International Programs recommends your I-20 for OPT.
+- USCIS must receive your application within 30 days of when the Center for Global Education and Fellowships recommends your I-20 for OPT.

 - You must be physically present in the United States at the time USCIS receives your OPT application.
 More details are available in the application guide.